 Others take it for anxiety, depression, high blood pressure, and migraine relief.

-But a few years ago, picamilon was pulled from store shelves by the US Food and Drug Administration.
+In the US, picamilon was available as a nutritional supplement, but a few years ago it was pulled from store shelves by the US Food and Drug Administration (FDA).

-This was not because picamilon is unsafe, but because it does not meet the official definition of a dietary supplement.
-(44)
+This was not because picamilon is unsafe, but because it does not meet the FDA’s official definition of a dietary supplement

-So, you won’t find picamilon at your local health food store or typical online vitamin stores, but you can still buy it from online specialty nootropics sites based outside of the US.
+So, you won’t find picamilon at your local health food store or typical online vitamin stores, but if you look hard enough, you can still buy it from online nootropic sites based outside of the US.

 Foods That Contain GABA